davidhle/obsidian-notes/Spirit Library/WiSe2020-21/HCI/HCI Exam Notes.md

 	- Application: can use when designing interactions for systems with bimanual interactions like VR
 ### Fitts' Law
 - What is Fitts' Law?
 	- It's a robust predictive model of human psychomotor (brain and muscles involved) behavior that predicts movement time for rapid, aimed pointing tasks.
 It describes movement time in terms of distance & size of target and device.
+Purely ergonomic, doesn't take into account cognitive aspects of user behavior.
 	- ID (index of difficulty) predicts achievable speed of selecting target
 	- The time to acquire a target is a function of the **distance** to and **size** of the target and depends on the particular **pointing system**
 	- $MT = a + b\log_{2} \left ( 1 + \frac{D}{W}\right )$